 Much of this is probably going to change.
 We will go from complex cars with simple software to simple cars with complex software.
 Instead of many stand-alone embedded systems each doing one thing, we’ll have cheap dumb sensors and actuators controlled by software on a single central control board, running some sort of operating system, with many different threads (there are a few candidates).
 This is partly driven by electric, but becomes essential for autonomy.

 This is clearly a challenge to the suppliers who make those separate systems, and there are also plenty of reasons why this might be hard for an incumbent car company to adapt to (most obviously, that org chart).
 This is also exactly the sort of thing that non-tech companies tend to think will be easy (‘we’ll just hire some developers!’), and instead make into a horrible mess, and they may have to go through a cycle of learning that they don’t do it well themselves before buying it from someone who does it better.
 That is, this looks a lot more like disruption than electric itself does.
 Tesla is of course already here, which is why it could fix a brake problem in the Model 3 over the air - the code it needed to change wasn’t in the brakes.
-This is also apparently one way that Tesla reduced the cost of the Model 3 compared to the Model S.

 The question again, though, is quite what this means in the market for cars as opposed to the market for car components.
 There’s a useful parallel here with PCs and laptops.
 Apple is very specific in what components it uses and how they are optimized to work together and fit into the available space, and this produces small, light, power-efficient laptops.
 Conversely, a laptop from Dell, or a desktop PC, has much more flexibility and interchangeability of parts, which also means less integration and more empty space inside the case.
 Each approach has its benefits, and the modular PC model had perfect product-market fit in the 1990s.
 So, how far does this translate into reasons to buy?